Skip to main content

 🏙️ Modern Istanbul & Neighborhoods

-Beyond the historic sites, Istanbul offers vibrant modern districts and contemporary culture that showcase the city's dynamic present.
+Beyond the historic sites, Istanbul offers vibrant modern districts and contemporary culture.

-• Ortaköy District: Trendy waterfront area with modern architecture, cafes, and the beautiful Büyük Mecidiye Camii mosque (also called Ortaköy Mosque) right on the Bosphorus.
-It's famous for kumpir (stuffed baked potatoes) sold by street vendors.
-The area is especially lively on weekends.
+• Ortaköy District: Trendy waterfront area with modern architecture, cafes, and the beautiful Büyük Mecidiye Camii mosque.

-• Kadıköy (Asian Side): Alternative, artsy neighborhood with street art, indie shops, vintage stores, and a young, creative vibe.
-The Moda neighborhood within Kadıköy has a bohemian feel with cafes and waterfront promenades.
-The Tuesday market (Salı Pazarı) is excellent for local produce and street food.
+• Kadıköy (Asian Side): Alternative, artsy neighborhood with street art, indie shops, and a young, creative vibe.

 🕌 Religious & Cultural Sites